 These constraints will influence the placement of any furnishings so it's very important to get an accurate idea of the space.

 Note: I am a visual person and I like using software to see a mockup in 3D but I'm positive many of you would not use professional design software for your home projects.
+Still, if you're interested, I use Home Designer from Chief Architect.
 All of this planning and design can be done using graph paper and a pencil too!

 How did we place furniture and fixtures?

 Given the space constraints and list of must-haves and nice-to-haves I could start choosing furniture.
 This is where your budget, style, and personal approach come into play.